utPLSQL/utPLSQL-PLSQL-Developer/README.md

 The results are opened in a new window.
 If you've chosen code coverage the coverage report will be opened in the default browser.

-Double click on a test result entry will open the package body.
+Double-click on a test result entry will open the package body.
+A right-click opens the context menu and you can run the test function.

 ![Result Window](screenshots/result_window.png)